oneeve8/kobble-data/content/Tutorial2.md

 You will learn how to stream an archived book,

+You will also learn some basic Markdown syntax, including:

 How to add an image to a Markdown File,

 And how to add a video to a Markdown File.

 This video may also give you ideas on creating your own wiki knowledge base,